floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 Phoenix includes [Bootstrap](https://getbootstrap.com) by default.
 I could disagree with that, but then again, using Bootstrap is not to inconvenient.

 The Phoenix team apparently decided to delegate the frontend choices to the userbase.
-A wise choice in the short run, als the whole frontend sector is quite fragmented at the moment (early 2016).
+A wise choice in the short term, as the whole frontend sector is quite fragmented at the moment (early 2016).

 That being said, replacing everything in `index.html.eex` with